Australian related COLONIAL, PROCLAMATION & CONVICT PERIOD

 If necessary, leave a phone message and a time to call and you will be answered.

-We know there are a lot of coins marked Sold in this section of the website.
+We know that sometimes there are a lot of coins marked Sold in this section of the website.
 It is a popular area with collectors and authentic stock can be hard to get.
-Many of the coins marked as Sold are left there as a reference to collectors to give them an idea of the items available in this area of coinage.
+Many of the coins marked as Sold are left there as a reference to collectors to give an idea of the items available in this area of early Australian related coinage.

 Aust

 Photocopies of the chapter of "Proclamation" coins 1788-1825, by Greg McDonald (Australia's foremost numismatic author).
 His highly informative and well researched 10 page essay reproduced here for your education on this fascinating series.
-Prices are WAY out of date (written 1991) but the background info is fascinating.
+Prices are WAY out of date (written 1991) but the background info is truly fascinating.
 Post included.
-OTHER McDonald Publications available - please ask.
+Repo with author's permission.

 $10